 F.A.Qs

-c- Puppies and socialized in a home setting and are familiar with the environment they are intended to live in.
+3- Puppies are socialized in a home setting and are familiar with the environment they are intended to live in.

-d- A breeder will provide documentation of any health visits, the parents, registration, and guidance where needed.
+4- A breeder will provide documentation of any health visits, the parents information, registration, and guidance when needed.

 2) Why do poodles cost so much?